trantdai/trantdai.github.io/resume.md

 - Plan, configure, manage and troubleshoot enterprise Cisco Unified Wireless Network of more than 600 lightweight APs and controllers across AUNZ via Prime Infrastructure
 - Migrate Cisco autonomous wireless networks to lightweight wireless networks at multiple Lion dairy and drinks sites
 - Configure, administer and troubleshoot more than 1000 Cisco switches and routers at more than 120 Lion sites
-- Conduct LAN improvement projects at multiple Lion sites to improve network performance and managability
+- Conduct LAN improvement projects at multiple Lion sites to improve network performance and manageability
 - Configure and manage Cisco SSL & site to site VPNs, DMVPN, ASA firewalls, and Riverbed Stealheads
-- Work with telco for WAN link provision, monitor enterprise WAN links and configure & deploy DMVPN 3G/4G routers to ensure business continuity
+- Work with Telco for WAN link provision, monitor enterprise WAN links and configure & deploy DMVPN 3G/4G routers to ensure business continuity
 - Provide technical consulting, level 3 escalation and on-call support via Cherwell ticketing system, phone calls and emails
 - Create and maintain documentation of networks and systems

 **Achievements**

 - Successful migration from Forefront TMG to Palo Alto
 - Effective prevention of Cryptolocker via Palo Alto URL filtering